pczarnik/numpyvision/README.md

-# MNISTs: All MNIST-like datasets in one package
+# numpyvision: Vision datasets as numpy arrays

-MNISTs provides an easy way to use MNIST and other MNIST-like datasets (FashionMNIST, KMNIST, EMNIST) in your numpy code.
+numpyvision provides an easy way to use vision datasets like MNIST and other MNIST-like datasets (FashionMNIST, KMNIST, EMNIST) in your numpy code.

-MNISTs replicates the functionality of `torchvision.datasets.mnist` without the need to download dozens of dependencies.
-MNISTs has only one dependency - `numpy`.
+numpyvision replicates the functionality of `torchvision.datasets.mnist` without the need to download dozens of dependencies - numpyvision has only one dependency: `numpy`.

 ## Usage